 Global Heat Budget Closure

-Contributors: Jan-Erik Tesdal, Ryan Abernathey and Ian Fenty
+Contributors: Jan-Erik Tesdal, Ryan Abernathey, Ian Fenty, and Andrew Delman

 A major part of this tutorial is based on “A Note on Practical Evaluation of Budgets in ECCO Version 4 Release 3” by Christopher G. Piecuch (https://ecco.jpl.nasa.gov/drive/files/Version4/Release3/doc/v4r3_budgets_howto.pdf).
 Calculation steps and Python code presented here are converted from the MATLAB code presented in the above reference.